seujorgenochurras/Jhey-Package-Manager/README.md

 jpm (Jhey Package Manager) is a CLI tool to add maven dependencies in your projects
 <br> <br>

+# Current Project State
+  It has been a long time since I worked on this project.
+  And like most of open source projects I have burnt out of this one. <br><br>

+  Although I had the most fun while coding it, this project have many design flaws such as lack of tests, no error handling pattern, and not counting all of the bugs and broken features.<br>
+  Even though it is quite broken, I'm still using JPM on almost all of my projects, and deep inside I do recommend you try it out. <br>
+  I still want to keep developing JPM as it has accomplished some of its goals.<br><br>

+  There are some features that I want to add such as:
+  - Add a .toml like file to store dependencies
+  - Add tests
+  - Add a error handling pattern
+  - Uploading JPM to linux packages handlers such as apt or pacman
+  - Add docs

+<br><br>
 # Usage
   ![](https://github.com/seujorgenochurras/Jhey-Package-Manager/blob/main/jpm-showcase.gif)
   <br>